expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Metro Bundler

 The bundler used for converting JavaScript files and assets into a format that runs on a native client.
-This bundler is maintained by Meta and used pretty much exclusively for React Native.
+This bundler is maintained by Meta and used exclusively for React Native apps.
 [Learn more](https://facebook.github.io/metro).

+### Webpack

+The bundler used by [Expo CLI](#expo-cli) for developing [`react-native-web`](#react-native-web) apps.

 ### Babel